0marKhan/music-player/README.md

 - A log in and sign up page that has checks to ensure that email is of proper format, and password is greater than 7 characters
 - signing in takes you to the home page displayed above
 - from the home page you can go to see your songs collection, create a playlist, add a song or add a song
-- the songs page displays all of the users songs

 <p align="center">